jaxio/jaxio.github.com/documentation/celerio/convention.md

 Camel case conventions
 ----------------------

-### Underscore '\_' Enables Java Camel Case Syntax
+### Underscore '_' Enables Java Camel Case Syntax

 'Camel Case' syntax is standard Java code convention.
-When Celerio encounters the character underscore '\_' in a table’s name or a column’s name, it skips it and converts to upper case the next character when generating classes, variables or methods related to this table, or column.
+When Celerio encounters the character underscore '_' in a table’s name or a column’s name, it skips it and converts to upper case the next character when generating classes, variables or methods related to this table, or column.

-For example, if your table name is BOOK\_COMMENT , the generated entity class will be named BookComment ; a variable holding BookComment instance will be named `bookComment` and a setter will be named setBookComment , etc.
+For example, if your table name is BOOK_COMMENT , the generated entity class will be named BookComment ; a variable holding BookComment instance will be named `bookComment` and a setter will be named setBookComment , etc.

 ### Native camel case support

-If your table's and/or column's name use a camelCase syntax AND if the JDBC driver preserves this syntax, then Celerio takes it into account when generating classes, variables or methods related to this table, or column.
+If your table's and/or Column use a camelCase syntax AND if the JDBC driver preserves this syntax, then Celerio takes it into account when generating classes, variables or methods related to this table, or column.